What is Botrytis or Gray Mold?

 The ideal temperature for botrytis growth is between 17ºC and 25ºC, though it can grow with higher temperatures.
 A great difference between day and night temperatures can also stimulate the appearance of Gray Mold, for humidity levels raise when temperatures drastically drop at the end of the day.

-Which are the symptoms of Gray Mold?
+What are the symptoms of Gray Mold?

 But the most common place to find this fungus is in the buds.
-They become pale-grey, dry out and develop a cotton-like substance in the interior part.
+They become pale grey, dry out, and develop a cotton-like substance in the interior part.

 How to combat Botrytis attacks?

-First, we must cut off any affected part of the plant so that healty parts don't get infected.
+First, we must cut off any affected part of the plant so that healthy parts don't get infected.
 Then, we should ventilate the cannabis growing space so the humidity level decreases to the desired value.
 Carefully checking the plants ensures that we'll notice any other attack until harvest time.

 Infected parts should never be consumed since they can easily cause a lung infection.

-There are several fungicides to treat Botrytis on the market; one of the best ones is, doubtless, the Botryprot fungicide , 100% natural and highly efficient.
+There are several fungicides to treat Botrytis on the market; one of the best ones is, doubtless, the Botryprot fungicide, 100% natural and highly efficient.

 How to reduce fungal attacks?

-Most fungus, and of course Gray Mold, grow better with high humidity levels, so keeping the humidity below 50% during the whole flowering period highly reduces the chances for our plants of being attacked by Botrytis.
+Most fungi, and of course Gray Mold, grow better with high humidity levels, so keeping the humidity below 50% during the whole flowering period highly reduces the chances for our plants of being attacked by Botrytis.

 To do so, we can either improve our ventilation system (air extractor, interior fans, etc.) and/or use a dehumidifier.

-Excess Nitrogen at the end of the flowering period can also favour the appearance of Botrytis, although it is a rare case because we usually don't give nitrogen to our plants at this stage.
+Excess Nitrogen at the end of the flowering period can also favor the appearance of Botrytis, although it is a rare case because we usually don't give nitrogen to our plants at this stage.

 Since Botrytis usually attacks the biggest buds, pruning the tops of the plants can help, for a plant with multiple tops usually develops slightly smaller buds (where Botrytis doesn't grow so easily).

 Harvest the plants when they need water to reduce rot and fungal issues.
-Dry the plants in a well-ventilated space, but do not place the fans directly on the plants or the drying process will be too fast, reducing the organoleptic properties of the flowers.
+Dry the plants in a well-ventilated space, but do not place the fans directly on the plants, or the drying process will be too fast, reducing the organoleptic properties of the flowers.

 Which are the most resistant strains to Botrytis?